dmurfet/deeplinearlogic/README.md

     - Add sparsity to Pattern NTM and other models
     - Tests of sparse NTM
     - Tests of sparse Pattern NTM

+See Raffel, Luong, Liu, Weiss, Eck "Online and linear-time attention by enforcing monotonic alignments" Section 2.5 about encouraging discreteness by adding noise before sigmoids.
+We could try doing the `softmax` on memory entries *before* contracting with the read address.
+If we are reading the content of the memory rings as logits, then initialising them to zero is a mistake.
+It will have the effect of blurring out the read address.
+Note also that the "add vector" in this case becomes a multiplicative factor (since we are adding to the logit).
+This is all quite strange.

 ## Some lessons learned